rednafi/konfik/README.md

 If you're using a config that's not named as `config.toml` then you can deliver the path using the `--path` argument like this:

 ```
-konfik --path settings/example_config.env --show name
+konfik --path examples/config.env --show name
 ```

 ## 🙋 Why

 While working with machine learning models, I wanted an easier way to tune the model parameters without mutating the Python files.
 I needed something that would simply enable me to access tuple or dictionary data structures from a config file.
 I couldn't find anything that doesn't try to do a gazillion of other kinds of stuff or doesn't come with the overhead of a significant learning curve.

-Neither DOTENV nor YAML catered to my need as I was after something that gives me the ability to store complex data structures without a lot of fuss -- so TOML it is.
-However,Konfik also supports DOTENV, JSON and YAML.
-Also, not having to write angle brackets ([""]) to access dictionary values is nice!
+Neither DOTENV nor YAML catered to my need as I was after something that gives me the ability to store complex data structures without a lot of fuss — so TOML it is.
+However, Konfik also supports DOTENV, JSON and YAML.
+Moreover, not having to write angle brackets —`["key"]` — to access dictionary values is nice!

-## 🎉 Contribution Guidelines
+## 🎉 Contribution

 * Clone the repo
 * Spin up and activate your virtual environment.
 You can use anything between Python 3.6 to Python 3.9.